-We invite you to explore Denver's beer culture and visit some of the other 100 brewpubs, breweries and tap rooms in the metro area.
+We invite you to explore Denver's local beer culture and visit some of the other 100 brewpubs, breweries and tap rooms in the metro area.
 As always, please drink safely and responsibly with a designated driver. #DenverBeerTrail

 Rock Bottom offers a full menu complemented by fresh, handcrafted beer brewed on-site.
 It’s the ideal place to watch the game with a group or enjoy people-watching on the patio.
 (Other locations: 104th Ave. & US 36, Westminster; 9627 E. County Line Rd., Englewood)

 Adventurous people making adventurous beer.
 Jagged stays true to this theme by exploring new styles and ingredients, rejecting standard styles and offering varied selections of craft beer.
 With some crafts topping out at an impressive 17.5% ABV, an adventurous spirit is required.

 Great Divide’s flavorful beers represent a lifestyle that is uniquely Coloradan.
 The tap room has outdoor seating filled with locals and tourists alike, and Denver’s best food trucks are often parked street-side, should you want a bite with your brew.
 (Other location: Barrel Bar, 1812 35th St., Denver)

 Wynkoop is a Denver institution, known for innovative brewers who will put just about anything in their beer, including Rocky Mountain oysters, gummy bears and green chilies.
 It’s known as the brewery that brewed a neighborhood because Wynkoop helped catalyze the revitalization of Lower Downtown.

 Tivoli is Colorado’s oldest, most historic brewery.
 It originally opened in 1859 and supplied beer to the gold rush pioneers.
 Situated in the heart of downtown Denver’s Auraria Campus, it’s easily accessible via the Platte River and Cherry Creek trails.